Educate teachers about the signs and effects of hearing loss!

 Greater awareness among teachers can help contribute to better partnerships between educators, educational audiologists and speech-language therapists.

-Through education, teachers can become ambassadors for hearing health.
-Lessons on the science of sound and hearing can both be a lot of fun and help young people understand the dangers of loud noises and unsafe listening behavior.
+In addition, teachers can become ambassadors for hearing health.
+Lessons on the science of sound and hearing can both be a lot of fun while helping young people understand the dangers of loud noises and unsafe listening behavior.